2018 14

 Latour 2011 (barrel sample) 96-97p

 Tasted in April 2012.
-This wine was powerful and tight but, at the same time, refined and sophisticated.
-Stunning depth, complexity, richness and balance.
-As always, this is awesome stuff from this property.
+This wine was powerful and tight, yet refined and sophisticated.
+Stunning depth, complexity, richness, and balance.
+As always, this is incredible stuff from this property.

 Latour 2010 99p

-Tasted three times - last time in May 2013.
+I tasted it three times, the last time in May 2013.
 Consistent notes.
-It was an incredibly sophisticated and refined wine, but not as concentrated as I'd expected.
-However, there are many things to be hugely excited over, for this wine offers a myriad of nuances, velvety structure, immense depth and length.
-It's sublime wine, which has several decades to reach apogee.
+It was an incredibly sophisticated and refined wine, but I expected it to be more concentrated.
+However, there are many things to be hugely excited about: this wine offers myriad nuances, a velvety structure, immense depth, and length.
+It's a sublime wine that has several decades to reach its apogee.

 Latour 2009 (barrel sample) 98-100p